Broadband Speed and Bandwidth – A Definitive Guide

 As I look out of my window, I see a major arterial road.
 It has 3 lanes heading north and 3 lanes south.
 If we take the 3 northern lanes for our example, this is what would be representative of our bandwidth.
 The speed limit on this particular road is 80Km/h.
 This represents our latency.
 Right now it is fairly quiet on the road and all cars are cruising along at 80km/h.

 Now if I went downstairs, and closed 2 of the 3 lanes (reduce the bandwidth by 2/3) the cars would still be travelling at 80km/h as traffic is light.
 Conversely, I could add 3 more North bound lanes, the cars would still be traveling at 80km/h.
-No faster.
-The data package will still take just as long to traverse this section of the network.
-So increasing or decreasing the bandwidth has ZERO effect on the speed of the data.
+No faster, since the speed limit is set at 80km/h I can never go faster, no matter how many lanes I add.
+This is synonymous with a data packet across a physical medium, it is limited by the distance or quality of the medium in that it will take just as long to traverse this a section of the network no matter how large the pipe.
+So increasing or decreasing the bandwidth has ZERO effect on the network speed of the data.

 When does Bandwidth effect speed ?

 Now lets take the above example.
 We still have our 3 North bound lanes.
 Its Friday afternoon and everyone’s heading out of Sydney for the long weekend.
 The traffic is now heavy.
 The cars out the window are now traveling at 40km/h.
 Half the speed they can actually go.
-We have Congestion.
+We have congestion.
 Just like on the road, networks too can have congestion.
 Congestion appears when we try and pull too much data from the Internet at the one time.
-We typically see this when multiple TVs and/or streaming devices are on a network at the one time.
+We typically see this when multiple TVs and/or streaming devices are on a network watching HD Tv or a colleague is downloading a heap of large files, all at the one time.
 Now if we add 3 more lanes to the road, speed will increase.
-Just like your Internet, if you are filling all your usable bandwidth and therefore achieving congestion it certainly is time to then increase your bandwidth.
+Just like your Internet, if you fill up all your usable bandwidth and therefore achieving network congestion it certainly is time to then increase your bandwidth. ?

 - Capacity vs. Speed: Bandwidth is about the capacity of the network to handle data, while latency is about the speed at which the data travels.